About Vā Moana

 Prof. Ty P. Kāwika Tengan (UH Mānoa) – Indigeneity, masculinity, Hawaiʻi

-Dr. Brett Graham (sculptor) – Indigenous histories, politics, and philosophies
+Dr. Brett Graham (artist) – Indigenous histories, politics, and philosophies

 Affiliates